yahavb/simple-game-server-eks/README.md

 The proposed spec uses a [Deployment](https://github.com/yahavb/simple-game-server-eks/blob/master/specs/minecraft-gs-r1-12-deploy.yaml) k8s resource type that uses standard  `containers` environment variables defining the game-server init parameters.

 We also used SQS as a mechanism to mediate between the game-server and external system that maintain the game-server fleet transient state.
 Any such method can read the messages published on that queue and take action.
-To enable SQS access on EKS, simply update your worker nodes IAM role by adding an inline policy.
+To enable SQS access on EKS, simply update your worker nodes IAM role by adding an inline policy with the proper `region`, `account-id`, and `queuename` defined in [start.py](https://github.com/yahavb/simple-game-server-eks/blob/master/minecraft-server-image/start.py).

 ```
 {